-- 16. Develop a territorial economic activity linked to sustainable food - 17.
+- 16. Develop a territorial economic activity linked to sustainable food17.
+Encourage the local - 17.
 Encourage the local workforce - 18.
 Foster collaboration among all players involved in production, processing, distribution, and catering - 19.
 Support the establishment and growth of cooperatives (Farmers coops, Food Processing coops...) - 20.
 Encourage the adoption of Community Supported Agriculture models among enterprises and consumers